la2050/archive/_projects/2015/rebuilding-las-port-communities-one-business-at-a-time.md

 areas_impacted: ''
 partners: 'ITEP: 743161465, POLAHS: 161649277'
 project_summary: >-
-  The PortTech Pitch program provides comprehensive outreach, education and mentoring services to promising tech startups focused on solving global challenges.
-Through dedicated one-on-one mentoring, we begin the process of transforming these startup teams into thriving businesses.
-At the Pitch Competition and PortTechEXPO, we provide an opportunity for entrepreneurs and investors, industry and civic leaders, students and researchers to explore new technologies and connect with innovators.
+  PortTech’s entrepreneur program provides comprehensive outreach, education and mentoring services to promising clean tech startups.
 Please specify below: Harbor area communities surrounding the Ports of Los Angeles and Long Beach
 category: learn
 'Describe in greater detail how you will make LA the best place to connect:': '#N/A'